 An example use case:

 A software company managing financial data for clients is under pressure to prove data security practices.
 They implement ISO/IEC 27001 to create a comprehensive security framework—including access controls, encryption, and incident response.
-The result: fewer incidents, stronger customer trust, and an edge over competitors in tenders.
+The result: improved awareness, fewer incidents, stronger customer trust, and an edge over competitors in tenders.

 Beyond compliance: The strategic value of management system standards